Pesto Lasagna Roll-Ups

-This entire recipe is plant based and you’d never know it.
-The pesto is flavorful and nutty which tastes great with the creamy “ricotta cheese” filling.
+These pesto lasagna roll-ups are vegan and you’d never know it.
+The homemade pesto sauce is flavorful and nutty which tastes great with the creamy “ricotta cheese” filling.
 Finished with a light bechamel sauce and this dish will have your entire family coming back for more.

 Same goes for the filling.
 I made a vegan “ricotta cheese” blend for this recipe.
-But if you are a vegetarian, you can swap regular whole milk ricotta cheese and one egg for the tofu and cauliflower.
+If you are vegetarian, you can swap regular whole milk ricotta cheese and one egg for the tofu and cauliflower.
+If you’re vegan, make sure that you boil the cauliflower until it is fork tender.
+This will give you a creamy smooth ricotta cheese filling.
+Also, you do not need to press the tofu for this recipe.
+The moisture from the tofu helps makes this filling the right texture.

 Vegan Ricotta Cheese Filling

-- 1 package of super firm tofu not pressed
+- 1 package super firm tofu , not pressed

 - 1 teaspoon dried parsley